 A great way to explore both the Garden District and the Lafayette Cemetery is on a walking tour.
 You can easily do this on your own, but there is so much history behind the gorgeous homes and spooky cemeteries that you would sell your NOLA experience short.
 This walking and food tour will take you through both locations, giving you in-depth stories about New Orleans’ most famous residents and their unique past.

 While we are on the topic of cemeteries, another popular one is the St Louis Cemetery.
 Home to the Queen of Voodoo and the infamous pirate Dominique You, this cemetery is on the National Register of Historic Places.
-Enjoy an epic ghost tour of St Louis Cemetery here.
+Enjoy an epic ghost tour of St Louis Cemetery through Get Your Guide.
 Beware those that remain and haunt!

 After exploring the Lafayette Cemetery, take a few steps towards Magazine Street for lunch and some thrift shopping.
 Magazine Street is often looked past by those traveling to the city.
 But the street is one of the most common places locals go once the charm and fun on Bourbon Street wears off.